flippant/parse/README.md

 Renames a player or monster to a new name for all future, incoming data.

 `//parse export|import [file name]`
 Exports/imports XML data to/from the data/export folder.
 Imported data is merged with any current in-game data.
+If file name is taken, it will append os.clock.

-`//parse save [file name]`
+`//parse autoexport [file name]`
-Saves raw data as a tab-delimited file to the data/parse folder.
-Note that as raw data, it does not output percentages or averages, only total damage (or damage taken), and cardinality.
-It is recommended to use the export function instead.
+Automatically exports database every 500 actions.
+This interval can be changed in settings under autoexport_interval.
+Use command again to turn autoexport off.